j1m-ryan/qca-calculator/README.md

 2. Run the command `npm install` in the project directory
 3. Then run `npm start` to launch the web app in your web browser

+Alternatively use the docker image with `docker run -p 3000:80 jimryan/qca`

 ## :keyboard: Usage

 * Select your grades in each year